solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 The Identity Driver is effectively a keypair that can be used to sign transactions, a requirement when creating an NFT.
 The Storage Driver is used to specify the storage service you want to use for uploading assets.
-The `bundlrStorage` driver is the default option and it uploads assets to Arweave, a permanent and decentralized storage service.
+The `bundlrStorage` driver is the default option, and it uploads assets to Arweave, a permanent and decentralized storage service.

 Below is an example of how you can set up the `Metaplex` instance for devnet.